European Perioperative Intensive Care Curriculum

 - Sessions focusing on perioperative management that will help you design perioperative pathways for high-risk patients in your own hospital

-- Lots of opportunities to interact and share experiences among participants and with the team of international experts that will be facilitating the master class
+- Lots of opportunities to interact and share experiences among participants and with the team of international experts that will be facilitating the course

 - To know the perioperative pathophysiology and the factors harming the patients and impacting the postoperative recovery